FadeDragon/Resume2020/Playing with - Lambda Extensions Preview/README.md

 There is an improvement of 0.15 seconds this time.

 The time and cost savings can be significant if there are many more calls to multiple appconfig.getConfiguration() in real world lambdas.
+Switching such lambdas to use extensions should be well worth the effort!

 ## Next Steps